mbugerald/react-requests-fetch/README.md

 compute automatically, with initial values or it can be computed dynamically with state values.
 Priority is given to the dynamic url therefore be aware when initiating the urls.
 Just like the local react hooks, the react-requests-fetch hook is called with two variable, the first being the response variable, and the second being the request variable.
 The first variable, handles response data and the second variable handles request data.
-Additionally, parameter <b>expectedResponseType</b>, has been include determining the type of response to be expected, from response payload.
+Additionally, the parameter <b>expectedResponseType</b>, has been included to determine the type of response to be expected. from response payload.
 For text use <b>text</b>, for json use <b>json</b>. if left unassigned the default result expected shall be json format.
-The expectedResponseType targets the primitive <b>response.json()</b> or <b>response.text()</b>.
+The expectedResponseType targets the primitives <b>response.json()</b> or <b>response.text()</b>.
 </p>

 <h5>Example: Implementation</h5>